senimanjs/seniman/README.md

 Seniman is a JavaScript server-driven UI framework that runs your JSX components on the server, enabling your UI to operate without downloading your component & business logic code to the client.

 Seniman synchronizes the latest UI server state with the browser using custom binary protocol over WebSocket and a thin ~3KB browser runtime, allowing fast-loading, low-latency user interfaces.
+Try the live demo at our docs site at https://senimanjs.org.

 ```js
 import { useState } from "seniman";